First and foremost, like I’ve done before on several posts, here’s a disclaimer: I am not a child expert nor am I a travel expert. LOL.

 Maintain a relaxed day-to-day itinerary when you’re travelling with a small child.
 Your days are unpredictable; you never know when your child will decide to throw a tantrum or will suddenly feel under the weather.
 You don’t want to exhaust him/her out anyway.

-My husband and I weren’t too ambitious with our vacation agendas, although it is pertinent that you list out things to do and see beforehand.
 Don’t forget to research the places you’re about to visit; make sure they’re child-friendly!

 It’s okay to have only one highlight per day.

 Gone were the days when you were child-less and your journeys seemed endless and timeless.

 I remember when I was a student and a tourist in London.